LGBTQ+ Counseling & Therapy in Massachusetts

 In having a sense of community, and togetherness, we are showing LGBTQ+ folks that they are seen, understood and valid.
 It is so especially important for members of the LGBTQ+ community to feel connection and feel as though they are safe to be their true authentic selves in their treatment.

 In having an LGBTQ+ competent therapist or counselor, folks are able to explore and process their intersecting identities.
-For more information about our services and counselors in Massachusetts, please give us a call at 413-343-4357 or visit our counselor’s bios online to reserve an appointment.
+For more information about our services and counselors in Massachusetts, please contact us today (413) 343-4357.